onkelbeh/HomeAssistantRepository/README.md

 * a bunch of OneWire and I2C Sensors (mostly via MQTT) and
 * ESPHome - see description above - (https://esphome.io/ & https://github.com/esphome/esphome/)
 * ESPEasy (https://www.letscontrolit.com/wiki/index.php/ESPEasy/).
 I formerly used it to avoid some serious design problems in Tasmota, but since i use ESPHome, these devices live only until they will be touched next time, they will be replaced with ESPHome.
-* Sonoff/Tasmota (mostly via MQTT) (https://github.com/arendst/Sonoff-Tasmota), same here: as soon a davice has to be touched, it's firmware will soon be replaced with Otto Winter's ESPHome.
+* Sonoff/Tasmota (mostly via MQTT) (https://github.com/arendst/Sonoff-Tasmota), same here: as soon a device has to be touched, it's firmware will be replaced with Otto Winter's ESPHome.
   * Sonoff S20
   * Sonoff Pow R2
   * Sonoff 4ch